imrahulr/imrahulr.github.io/_posts/2018-01-12-lord-of-the-machines.md

 ## Our Solution

-The overall solution consists of a weighted average ensemble of two boosting algorithms -
+The overall solution consists of a weighted average ensemble of two boosting algorithms.
 - XGBoost
 - LightGBM